Ireland

-Slea Head Drive is a very scenic loop route, beginning and ending in Dingle, at the westernmost part of the Dingle Peninsula, in southwest County Kerry, Ireland.
-It shows a large number of attractions and stunning views on the western end of the peninsula.
+Slea Head Drive is a very scenic loop route, beginning and ending in Dingle, Ireland.
+It showcases a large number of attractions and stunning views on the western end of the peninsula.
 It's one of the best coastal drives in the world.

-Conor Pass is a mountain pass at an elevation of 410m (1,345ft) above the sea level located in County Kerry, Ireland.
-It’s one of the highest mountain roads of the country.
+Conor Pass is a mountain pass at an elevation of 410m (1,345ft) above sea level located in County Kerry, in Ireland.
+It’s one of the highest roads in the country.
 The road to the summit snakes through verdant vistas, and its view of the lakes below is the stuff of fairy tales.

-Healy Pass is a mountain pass at an elevation of 298m (977ft) above the sea level located on the boundary of Cork and Kerry counties, on the peninsular southwest region of Ireland.
+Healy Pass is a mountain pass at an elevation of 298m (977ft) above sea level, located on the boundary between Cork and Kerry counties, in the peninsular southwest region of Ireland.

-Gap of Dunloe is a mountain pass at an elevation of 246m (807ft) above the sea level, located in County Kerry, in Ireland.
-May be difficult for those who get car sick.
+Gap of Dunloe is a mountain pass at an elevation of 246m (807ft) above sea level, located in County Kerry, in Ireland.
+It may be difficult for those who get car sick and for those scared of driving narrow mountain roads.

-The Old Military Road (R115) through the scenic Wicklow mountains, is a very picturesque drive straddling Dublin and Wicklow counties in Ireland.
-It was one of the first purpose-built roads of the country.
+The Old Military Road (R115) through the scenic Wicklow mountains is a very picturesque drive straddling Dublin and Wicklow counties in Ireland.
+It was one of the first purpose-built roads in the country.

 Located on Ireland’s spectacular west coast, a large section of a ledge at the Cliffs of Moher that was the scene of a daredevil cycling stunt has crumbled into the sea.
 The rockfall served to highlight the danger of getting too close to the popular cliff edge.